2024 Camp-Out Teachers

 AcroMash, the dynamic duo from Portland OR, have been teaching together since 2019.
 Matt & Ash’s classes are full of games, laughs, and nerdiness.
 Specializing in Icarian, whip-pops, and creative washing machines, they love to make acro approachable.
 When not performing with Tempos Contemporary Circus, they can be found enjoying the Pacific Northwest, cooking big meals for family + friends, or relaxing with a good puzzle.

-Sam is a Seattle based acrobat and teacher with a love for finding new challenges in the practice and nerding out about the details.
-She started acro in 2014 and now teaches and practices across a broad range of acro styles as both a base and flyer.
-She has a particular fondness for free balances, puzzley transitions, and strong-flyer skills.
-Sam attended her first NW AcroYoga Camp-out in 2015 and is very excited to be participating in this wonderful event for the sixth time this summer.
+Sam Courts is a Seattle based acrobat and teacher with a love for finding new challenges in the practice and nerding out about the details.
+She started acro in 2014 and now teaches and practices across a broad range of acro styles as both a base and flyer, though she has a particular fondness for free balances, puzzley transitions, and strong-flyer skills.
+Sam is thrilled to be returning to the NW AcroYoga Camp-out for her seventh time this summer.

 Shelly Zeiser (she/her) has been practicing acro since 2016 and taught at festivals in the U.S. and abroad.
 She loves all aspects of acro including l-base, whips, pops, dance lifts and standing skills.
 She focuses on co-creating fun environments highlighting safe spotting with intentional scaffolding in her teaching practices.